Choose from the most innovative schools and programs in the state.

 See how we're doing

-Students will attend classes at the district's Hunt transition site during construction.
-Bus transportation will be provided.
+Students attend classes at the district's Hunt transition site during construction.
+Bus transportation is provided.

 The project funded by the $500 million school construction bond voters passed in 2013.

 Sign up for e-newsletter updates to get the latest construction news and photos for Grant Center for the Expressive Arts delivered straight to your inbox.